In emotional U.N. speech, Zelensky calls on world to punish Russia for Ukraine war

 “The territorial integrity of our homeland, our independence and freedom will be ensured, I will emphasize this again, with all the means at our disposal,” Putin said.
 “And those who try to blackmail us with nuclear weapons should know that the prevailing winds can turn in their direction.”

-But Zelensky also referenced an incident that occurred Monday in which Russian artillery shells exploded near the Pivdennoukrainsk Nuclear Power Plant in Ukraine's southern Mykolaiv province, the latest act in the conflict that, Zelensky said, attested that Putin was the one who posed a global threat.
+But Zelensky also referenced an incident that occurred Monday in which Russian artillery shells exploded near the Pivdennoukrainsk nuclear power plant in Ukraine’s southern Mykolaiv province, the latest act in the conflict that, Zelensky said, proved again that Putin was the one who posed a global threat.

 “On the eve of the General Assembly meeting, Russia fired missiles at a South Ukraine nuclear power plant.
 The explosion hit the station buildings.
 Windows were broken, walls were damaged.
 The rockets exploded only 300 meters from the walls of the reactors.
 And this is after the IAEA’s clear appeal to Russia to stop any hostile activity against any nuclear facilities of Ukraine,” Zelensky said, adding,“That makes all of you a target.
 Russian radiation blackmailing is something that should concern each and every one of you because none of you will find a vaccine against radiation sickness.”